 Collect application logs

 When a user reports an issue, IT admins can find all the information in the application logs without having to depend on the user to brief them.
-Set a rule and all the logs will be pushed to the server for agents to analyze - it’s as simple as that.
+Set a rule and all the logs on end-user experience monitoring tool which will be pushed to the server for agents to analyze - it’s as simple as that.

-With advanced monitoring, IT admins get a comprehensive picture of user behaviours with the granular details like what user has done, how many times they have snoozed, what actions have been run on their machines, and the result.
+With advanced monitoring, IT admins get a comprehensive picture of user behaviors with the granular details like what the user has done on end user experience monitoring tool, how many times they have snoozed, what actions have been run on their machines, and the result.
 In case of any issue, IT admins can decide if they want to intervene.